Best investments for beginners

 It also puts the control in your hands.
 You get to decide exactly how you want your pension invested, in a way that reflects your risk tolerance and outlook on how the market (and world, for that matter) might change in the future too.

-You can open a SIPP on the Freetrade as part of the Plus plan for £9.99/mo.
+You can open a SIPP on the Freetrade as part of the Plus plan from just £9.99/mo.

 Long-term investments for beginners